Tech-Ops-Research-Hub/Tech-Enterprenuers-Course-Outline.md/README.md

-# TechOps Hub: Comprehensive Course Outline for Tech Entrepreneurs
+# TechOps Hub: Course Outline for Tech Entrepreneurs

 This **TechOps Hub Open Source Training Program** is a **12-month (48-week) intensive program** designed to transform aspiring tech entrepreneurs into innovators capable of developing and launching **market-ready products**.